hashintel/hash/apps/hash-api/src/ai/gpt/README.md

 - The Authorization URL and Token URL – see [Testing the GPT](#testing-the-gpt)
 - If creating a new action, the OAuth Scope should be `read` and the Token Exchange Method should be `Basic`
 - from the root edit screen, the action schema should be updated to use the tunnel to your local machine (see [Testing the GPT](#testing-the-gpt))

+If creating a new GPT, once you have created an action and given it some OAuth values, the Callback (redirect) URL will appear in the GPT's root edit screen.

 ### Iteration